Ligang labas: Tolerance

-By 2024, the UAAP notably allows its players to play in ligang labas, as long as players keep their amateur status by not joining a professional league such as the PBA and the Premier Volleyball League.
-This comes after the revelation that La Salle basketball player Kevin Quiambao played in ligang labas in Alabang while the UAAP season is ongoing; Quiambao denied being paid by as much as 200,000 pesos (US$3,400) to play in ligang labas games, and that La Salle approved of his participation.
+By 2024, the UAAP notably allows its players to play in ligang labas as long as players keep their amateur status by not joining a professional league such as the PBA and the Premier Volleyball League.
+This comes after the revelation that La Salle basketball player Kevin Quiambao played in ligang labas in Alabang while the UAAP season was ongoing; Quiambao denied being paid as much as 200,000 pesos (US$3,400) to play in ligang labas games and that La Salle approved of his participation.